 Sophomore Science and Junior Research Scholars assist faculty in their research.
 Students participating in this program are not expected to generate their own independent research projects.
 The nature of the work and skills required will vary depending on the project, and you should be sure that you and your faculty mentor are clear about the expectations prior to the start of the assistantship.
 Students may become independent during the course of their Scholarship terms, but independence should not be expected at the outset of the Scholarship.
 The faculty research advisor and the student should set up a work schedule at the beginning of the term, and this schedule should include weekly or biweekly meetings between the student and the advisor.
 This will help to ensure that projects remain on track and that students are receiving adequate supervision.

 Scholars must find their own faculty research mentors as the programs do not match students with faculty.
 See "Tips for Finding a Faculty Research Mentor" for hints as well as relevant links.
-The on-line faculty project database (coming soon) is a good option, but keep in mind that many faculty do not list projects in the database so you should not limit your search to the database.
+The on-line faculty project database is a good option, but keep in mind that many faculty do not list projects in the database so you should not limit your search to the database.
 Also note that the database contains some projects that are available only to Presidential Scholars and other projects that are available to any student.
 If a project is designated for Presidential Scholars only, do NOT contact the faculty member about the project.

 Once a professor selects you as his/her Sophomore Science or Junior Research Scholar, you must first complete the on-line application form.
 Once you submit your online application, the professor will receive a request to submit his/her confirmation that you have been selected as his/her research assistant.
-Both of these on-line forms and a copy of your unofficial transcript must be submitted by the deadline in order for your application to be complete.
+Both of these on-line forms must be submitted by the deadline in order for your application to be complete.
 Selection by a faculty mentor and submission of the required forms do NOT guarantee acceptance into the program.
 If there are more applications than stipends, selection will be based on factors such as academic standing and the relevance of the project to the student's major.
 Applications will be accepted until the program deadline, and notification letters will be sent out about 3 weeks after that deadline.

 Scholars are expected to work 7-12 hours per week during the term(s) of the assistantship.
 The terms of the assistantship must be conducted during students' "ON" terms, unless there are extenuating circumstances and approval is given by both the professor and the Office of Undergraduate Advising and Research.
 In general, students planning to conduct research during leave terms should apply for a research grant for that term.